 Scrum is team-oriented and separates the delivery process into subsequent iterations, so-called Sprints.
-The question arises how a conceptual integer architecture, an architecture that is intuitively understandable for users, developers and operators, easy to use even after many iterations, can be achieved while the team is focusing on the microcosm and solution patterns of current iterations.
+The question arises how an architecture with conceptual integrity, an architecture that is intuitively understandable for users, developers and operators, an architecture that is easy to use even after many iterations, can be achieved while the team is focusing on the microcosm and the solution patterns of current iterations.

 To achieve conceptual integrity, it has to be considered during the entire design and delivery process of a software solution.
 In this essay, you will find organizational and manual suggestions with the purpose to support conceptual integrity in the Scrum process.
 I will emphasize the role of the architect as an essential player with heavy responsibilities for the conceptual integrity of the software product.

 The Agile Manifesto values „responding to change over following a plan.“ By taking this statement seriously, we accept that it makes sense to inspect our behavior and our achievements in a continuous manner.
 We do this to learn, to adapt and to come to better and more appropriate solutions while delivering results.

 Scrum is a team-oriented management framework for agile product development that creates transparency and has this kind inspect and adapt built in.
 Work is being „done“ every two or so weeks, and at the end of these so-called Sprints, a process inspection and a product inspection is being held by the delivery team.